 - platform/authoring owns the reusable non-UI authoring core; editor/ is the authoring client and UI shell built on top of it.

-- platform/scene_play owns the canonical runtime client, concrete scene-play layer, and shared presentation spine used by the editor, products, and examples.
+- platform/scene_play owns the canonical runtime client, application layer adapter, shared presentation frame, and presentation spine used by the editor, products, and examples.

 - platform/ui owns capability-based runtime-UI services rather than separate live-vs-authoring facades.

-- world_sandbox is the dedicated graphics-first exploration product; level_slice and behavior_lab remain gameplay and logic pressure surfaces respectively.
+- world_sandbox is the dedicated graphics-first exploration product; level_slice, behavior_lab, and combat_lab remain gameplay, logic, and actor/combat pressure surfaces respectively.

-- The editor, products, and curated examples stay application-focused; their source trees are not treated as primary API documentation surfaces, and first-party code should use direct includes plus explicit subsystem deps rather than pixelbullet_workspace_api.
+- The editor, products, and curated examples stay application-focused; their source trees are not treated as primary API documentation surfaces, and first-party code should use direct includes plus focused subsystem deps rather than pixelbullet_workspace_api or root engine runtime aggregates.

 - tests/engine covers first-party engine API and behavior, while tests/internal/engine is the intentional home for engine-private coverage.